Welcome

 In Japanese, the term dōjō (道場) literally translates to “the place of the way” and is typically associated with the study of martial arts.

-Like Judo, Karate or Aikido, the creation of digital media content comes with great responsibility - its power can be used to educate and serve society - or to misinform and harm others.
+While graphic design is a creative (rather than martial) art, the two share many commonalities.
+Like Judo or Aikido, what one does with graphic design comes with great responsibility - its power can be used to educate and serve society - or to misinform and harm others.
 Additionally, as with martial arts, mastering a creative art requires: an experienced instructor, personal discipline, and years of practice.

 So, in developing the Design Dojo, the intention is to honor this dojo tradition with cultural respect always in mind.

-To this end, a great amount of: personal experience (including studying Japanese martial arts and visiting Japan), extensive research, and feedback has gone into assuring that the Design Dojo’s content is respectful of Japanese traditions - both old (e.g., the Kyū -Dan belt rank system) and new (e.g., the kawaii “cute” aesthetic and chibi character style used in many of the Design Dojo resources.)
+To this end, a great amount of: personal experience, extensive research, and feedback has gone into assuring that the Design Dojo’s content is respectful of Japanese traditions - both old (e.g., the Kyū -Dan belt rank system) and new (e.g., the kawaii “cute” aesthetic and chibi character style used in many of the Design Dojo resources.)

-With this in mind, it is our hope that the Design Dojo honors the admirable Japanese tradition and spirit of the dojo.
+With this in mind, it is our hope that the Design Dojo honors Japanese tradition and the spirit of the dojo.